-Sreemati Chakrabarti is Professor of Chinese Studies and Head (Chair), Department of East Asian Studies, University of Delhi.
+Sreemati Chakrabarti is the editor of the China Report.
+She was a Professor of Chinese Studies and Head (Chair), Department of East Asian Studies, University of Delhi.
 Currently, she also holds the position of Dean (Social Sciences) in the same University.
 She has been Honorary Fellow of the Institute of Chinese Studies, Delhi since 2003.
 In 2015 she became Vice-Chairperson of the Institute.
 Between 2009 to 2012 she was also Honorary Director, Institute of Chinese Studies, Delhi.
 She has a Ph.
 D in Political Science from Columbia University and holds Master’s degrees from Delhi University (Political Science) and Harvard University (Regional Studies – East Asia).
 She has done post-doctoral research at Beijing Normal University.

 She was the Book Review Editor of the Sage journal China Report from 2007-2013.
 Her publications include China and the Naxalites (1990), Mao, China’s Intellectuals and the Cultural Revolution (1998), Taiwan Today (2007, edited with Anita Sharma) and a National Book Trust document, China (2007).She has also published a number of China-related chapters, articles and write-ups in books, journals and newspapers, respectively.